Rishabh-tiwari0/chat-app/README.md

 # My Awesome Chat App

-##special proud of the fact that i got rid of the bug that prevented app from working prop
+##special proud of the fact that i got rid of the bug that prevented app from working properly in phone and kept socket from providing reliable connection

 ## Sign Up